 On the other side, \safebound{} (and, extrapolated, \lpbound{}) uses element-wise multiplication to upper bound the join size.
 In this example, the upper bound reads: 1 $\times$ 1 + 1 $\times$ 2 + 2 $\times$ 3 = 9.

-\sparagraph{From Degree Sequences to Norms.} Surely, we could operate on degree sequences, similar to what \safebound~\cite{safe-bound-1, safe-bound-2} did for upper bounds in the context of Berge-acyclic queries.
+\sparagraph{From Degree Sequences to Norms.} Surely, we could operate on degree sequences, similar to what \safebound~\cite{safebound-1, safebound-2} did for upper bounds in the context of Berge-acyclic queries.
 However, simply storing them might yield increased storage costs.
 Instead, we will follow the approach of \lpbound{}, namely operating with the associated norms of the degree sequences.
 The main disadvantage is that $\ell_p$-norms are agnostic to the order of the elements in the vector they are applied to.

-\sparagraph{Overview.} We can visualize \xbound{} at runtime as in Fig.~\ref{fig:overview}: First, (a) we infer a lower bound on the number of \emph{distinct} joining keys.
+\sparagraph{Overview.} We visualize \xbound{}'s estimation strategy in Fig.~\ref{fig:overview}: First, (a) we infer a lower bound on the number of \emph{distinct} joining keys.
 This is essentially the length of the degree sequences which we should take the norms from.
 Then, (b) we estimate the norms needed for the reverse inequalities in ~\secref{sec:rev-ineqs}, such as $\ell_1$, $\ell_{2}$, and $\ell_{\infty}$.
 By estimating, we mean computing a strict lower and upper bound of them.
-Finally, (c) we lower-bound the dot product by taking the maximum of all bounds output by the set of inequalities.
+Finally, (c) we lower-bound the inner product by taking the maximum of all bounds output by the set of inequalities.
 Note that the value from (a) is also a valid lower bound.

-Next, we start with the very first step: lower-bounding the number of joining keys.
+Next, we start with the very first step: obtaining hard lower bounds the number of distinct joining keys.